wleader/PeachtreeBus/README.md

 Another Message Bus?
 What gives?
 Aren't there enough already?
 No. :D

 Though an explanation probably would help you understand why this exists.
 Yes there are some other really mature message bus libraries out there and you sure should have a look at them because they aren't bad either.
 But the reason I created this was that there was a very specific set of features that I wanted to have and really only one of the other libraries had that exact feature set, but that library was too expensive for my personal projects, and suffers a bit from Kitchen Sink features.
 Yeah, when your a commercial software package you want to be useful to a wide audience so that you have the most chances to sell your product.
 Thats both good and bad.
 Its good because it means the software is really useful, but its bad because the software ends up getting a lot of features that aren't really useful to everyone.
 For example, if you want to be able to use different message transports, you end up writing a lot of code to make it possible for different users to use different message transports.
 Except most users only ever use one, so all other transports are unneeded.
-Adding to that, all the middle wear code to support that swapping is ultimately not useful either.
+Adding to that, all the middle-ware code to support that swapping is ultimately not useful either.
 I ramble.

 I wanted a message bus that has the following features:
 * SQL Server Message Transport